You know what they say, "nice guys finish last."

 It's much easier to smile and just let it go.
 Just be nice.

 Being nice is easy.
 It means that you volunteer to make your neighborhood and city a better place to live.
-O'Fallon has thousands of volunteers and they are all nice people.
+O'Fallon has and they are all nice people.

 Nice is a small four letter word but it has large implications.